-INTERPOL leads and coordinates, with the cooperation of international partners, key border security operations in a variety of specialized crime areas, with the aim of disrupting criminals who seek to cross borders using fraudulent documents to conceal their true identity.
+With the cooperation of international partners, INTERPOL coordinates and supports border-security operations with the aim of disrupting criminals who seek to cross borders using fraudulent documents to conceal their true identity.

-This is done by both extending permanent or temporary access to INTERPOL’s databases to airports, sea, and land borders and utilizing INTERPOL’s expertise in forensics, specialized training and investigative skills.
+This is done by extending permanent or temporary access to INTERPOL’s databases to airports, sea and land borders, and by drawing on INTERPOL’s expertise in forensics, specialized training and investigative skills.

-The INTERPOL Major Event Support Teams (IMESTs) are deployed to assist member countries with the preparation, coordination and implementation of security for major events, in particular by facilitating access to INTERPOL’s global databases for real-time searches and police data exchange.
+INTERPOL Major Event Support Teams (IMESTs) are deployed to assist member countries in the preparation, coordination and implementation of security for high-profile events such as sports matches or political summits.